 We all know the sizzling sense of adrenaline (or danger, for cowards like me) that comes from riding a roller coaster.
 A Lithuanian researcher, however, made sense of the term "loop the death" by developing the concept of a macabre roller coaster for the purpose of euthanasia.
-A roller coaster whose sole purpose is to kill their passengers, obviously painlessly.
+A roller coaster whose sole purpose is to kill, obviously painlessly, their passengers.

 Euthanize with a roller coaster

-He has guts to deal with a “morbid” concept like this one, for such a delicate issue as that of euthanasia.
-Twice: he had already proposed something similar in 2010.
-He described this form of euthanasia as "A hypothetical death machine in the form of a roller coaster, designed to humanly take, with elegance and euphoria, the life of a human being".
+He has guts to deal with a "morbid" concept like this one, for such a delicate issue as that of euthanasia.
+Twice: he had already proposed a similar thing in 2010.
+He described this form of euthanasia as "a hypothetical death machine in the form of a roller coaster, designed to humanly take, with elegance and euphoria, the life of a human being".
 Did he really say euphoria?